-- "Pro forma complainant" means the person appointed under section 50(1)(b) of the Act to present the charge to the Panel; - "Reasonable force" means the minimum amount of force necessary to gain access to the premises or relevant information, or necessary to overcome any means employed to prevent access to the premises. - "Registered auditor" means an individual or firm registered as an auditor or candidate auditor with the IRBA or who was so registered at the time that the alleged improper conduct took place, whether that registered auditor is or was in public practice or not, and includes the duly authorised representative of the registered auditor if the registered auditor concerned is a firm: - "Relevant documentation/information" means documents or information reasonably considered to be relevant to an ongoing investigation or disciplinary hearing. - "Respondent" means a registered auditor whose conduct is the subject of any proceedings (of whatsoever nature, including a complaint, investigation and/or disciplinary hearing) under these Rules as well as the legal representative of such a registered auditor, if any; and - "Rules" means these Disciplinary Rules as prescribed under section 10(1) of the Act and includes these definitions; - "SAPS" means the South African Police Service; - "Search" means A process of carefully and thoroughly looking through items, information and/or documentation that may be relevant to an investigation of improper conduct; - "Seizure" means the act of taking possession of a document or item, and the subsequent retention of same; - "Suitably qualified person" means a person who has professional qualifications, training, skills or experience relevant to the investigation and/or the performance of search and seizures and can give authoritative assessment, advice and/or analysis on information relative to the investigation or the performance of a search and seizure using the relevant protocols, standards, methods, or literature and includes any person appointed as an investigator by the IRBA;
+"Pro forma complainant" means the person appointed under section 50(1)(b) of the Act to present the charge to the Panel;

+"Reasonable force" means the minimum amount of force necessary to gain access to the premises or relevant information, or necessary to overcome any means employed to prevent access to the premises.

+"Registered auditor" means an individual or firm registered as an auditor or candidate auditor with the IRBA or who was so registered at the time that the alleged improper conduct took place, whether that registered auditor is or was in public practice or not, and includes the duly authorised representative of the registered auditor if the registered auditor concerned is a firm;

+"Relevant documentation/information" means documents or information reasonably considered to be relevant to an ongoing investigation or disciplinary hearing.

+"Respondent" means a registered auditor whose conduct is the subject of any proceedings (of whatsoever nature, including a complaint, investigation and/or disciplinary hearing) under these Rules as well as the legal representative of such a registered auditor, if any; and

+"Rules" means these Disciplinary Rules as prescribed under section 10(1) of the Act and includes these definitions:

+"SAPS" means the South African Police Service established in terms of section 5 of the South African Police Services Act, 1995, as amended;

+"Search" means A process of carefully and thoroughly looking through items, information and/or documentation that may be relevant to an investigation of improper conduct as contemplated in section 48A;

+"Seizure" means the act of taking possession of a document or item, and the subsequent retention of same as contemplated in section 48A and 48B;

+"Suitably qualified person" means a person who has professional qualifications, training, skills or experience relevant to the investigation and/or the performance of search and seizures and can give authoritative assessment, advice and/or analysis on information relative to the investigation or the performance of a search and seizure using the relevant protocols, standards, methods, or literature and includes any person appointed as an investigator by the IRBA;

-"Warrant" means A document issued by a Judge or Magistrate of a court of competent jurisdiction and authorising a search and seizure in terms of section 48B.
+"Warrant" means the document issued by a Judge or Magistrate of a court of competent jurisdiction and authorising a search and seizure in terms of section 48B.

-- (2) Any reference to a "section" in these Rules is a reference to a section of the Act; - (3) Any term in these Rules which is defined in the Act, unless the context indicates the contrary, bears the meaning ascribed to it in the Act; - (4) Unless the contrary intention appears, words importing the masculine gender include females and, words in the singular number include the plural; - (5) These Rules shall, be construed in conformity with the Act; and - (6) Headings, and any footnotes, in these Rules shall be taken into account in the interpretation of these Rules.
+- (2) Any reference to a "section" in these Rules is a reference to a section of the Act; - (3) Any term in these Rules which is defined in the Act, unless the context indicates the contrary, bears the meaning ascribed to it in the Act; - (4) Unless the contrary intention appears, words importing the masculine gender include the feminine gender and, words in the singular number include the plural; - (5) These Rules shall, be construed in conformity with the Act; and - (6) Headings, and any footnotes, in these Rules shall be taken into account in the interpretation of these Rules.